sawft99/Obsidian-SecPlus/Sec+/Chapter 15 - Network Attacks/Denial of Service (DoS).md

 ## Smurf Attack
 ---
-- Attacker send a ping to a broadcast address with a forged source address matching the targeted server forcing other machines to reply to the broadcast and use up server resources
+- Attacker send a ping (ICMP) to a broadcast address with a forged source address matching the targeted server forcing other machines to reply to the broadcast and use up server resources
-- Attack can be amplified because of this
+- Attack can be amplified because of this and a server can receive up to 3x as much traffic than the attacker sent out
 - The larger the subnet the more intense

 ```ad-example